an978607/Tower-Defense/COP4331TD/Assets/Scenes/MapTesting 1.md

 Map 5:
     Description: Lots of loops but lots of enemies too.
-    Enemies: 5 Waves split by 5 seconds, some waves have subwaves Wave 1: 15 farmers (sets of 5 split by 1 second) Wave 2: 3 subwaves consisting of 2 smaller subwaves of (1 T, 1 EF, 1 F) split by 1 second.
+    Enemies: 5 Waves split by 5 seconds, some waves have subwaves Wave 1: 15 farmers (sets of 5 split by 1 second) (total: 15) Wave 2: 3 subwaves consisting of 2 smaller subwaves of (1 T, 1 EF, 1 F) split by 1 second.(total: 3*(2*3) = 18)
-        Wave 3: 5 subwaves, each with 1 tractor and 2 EF
+        Wave 3: 5 subwaves, each with 1 tractor and 2 EF (total: 5*3 = 15)
             Ex: 1 tractor comes out followed quickly by 2 enraged farmers, wait 1 second, and the next subwave comes.
-        Wave 4: Repeat wave 2, wait 5 seconds, and then launch 10 enraged farmers Wave 5: 5 subwaves, each consisting of 2 FT, 5 F, 2 EF.
-Each subwave is split by 3 seconds.
+        Wave 4: Repeat wave 2, wait 5 seconds, and then launch 10 enraged farmers (total: 18 + 10 = 28)
+        Wave 5: 5 subwaves, each consisting of 2 FT, 5 F, 2 EF.
+Each subwave is split by 3 seconds. (total: 5*9 = 45)